 - 2 tablespoons Thai Sweet Red Chili Sauce

-- 1 tablespoon jalepeno pepper, seeded and finely chopped
+- 1 tablespoon finely chopped jalapeño pepper, seeded

 - 2 tablespoons red bell pepper, finely chopped

-- Place shrimp in bowl with dry sherry and salt and marinate for 30 minutes.
-Toss every so often.
+- Place the shrimp in a bowl with the dry sherry and salt and marinate for 30 minutes; toss every so often.

 - Heat a large wok or 12-inch skillet until very hot.
-While pan is heating, lay shrimp out on paper towels and pat dry.
-Add 2 tablespoons peanut oil to pan and heat until sizzling.
-Add half of the shrimp to the pan (they should be in a single layer) and stir-fry (cook, stirring continuously) until just pink but not cooked through, about 1-2 minutes.
-Transfer partially cooked shrimp to a plate, then add remaining two tablespoons of peanut oil to pan and heat until sizzling; add remaining shrimp and stir-fry as you did the first batch.
-When shrimp are just pink but not cooked through, add reserved shrimp back to pan along with ginger, garlic, sweet red chili sauce and jalepeno peppers; stir-fry about 1 minute more.
-Add the water, soy sauce, scallion greens and bell pepper and cook until the shrimp are cooked through, about 1-2 minutes.
+While the pan is heating, lay the shrimp out on paper towels and pat dry.
+Add 2 tablespoons of the peanut oil to the pan and heat until sizzling.
+Add half of the shrimp to the pan (they should be in a single layer) and stir-fry (cook, stirring continuously) until just pink but not cooked through, 1-2 minutes.
+Transfer the partially cooked shrimp to a plate, then add the remaining two tablespoons of peanut oil to the pan and heat until sizzling; add the remaining shrimp and stir-fry as you did the first batch.
+When the shrimp are just pink but not cooked through, add the reserved shrimp back to the pan along with the ginger, garlic, sweet red chili sauce and jalapeño peppers; stir-fry for about 1 minute more.
+Add the water, soy sauce, scallions and bell peppers and cook until the shrimp are cooked through, 1-2 minutes more.
 Do not overcook.
-Use a slotted spoon to transfer shrimp to serving dish.
-Continue to cook sauce until slightly thickened; turn off heat, stir in sesame oil, then pour sauce over shrimp.
+Use a slotted spoon to transfer the shrimp to a serving dish.
+Continue to cook the sauce until slightly thickened.
+Turn off the heat, stir in the sesame oil, and then pour over the shrimp.
 Serve with jasmine rice.

-When working with jalepeno peppers, be careful to minimize contact with the seeds.
+- Note: When working with jalapeño peppers, be careful to minimize contact with the seeds.
 Simply cut the flesh off the seeds and stem, then chop the flesh.
 If you touch the seeds, wash your hands well.

-To grate fresh ginger, first peel the skin and then rub along a fine grater.
+- Note: To grate fresh ginger, first peel the skin and then rub the ginger root along a rasp or fine grater.
 Watch your fingers!